m4sterbunny/Demo/source/pages/portfolio.rst

 Clients often have internal subject matter experts who write and need an edit/proof to improve the copy prior to it going public.

 Alternatively, clients create cross-over projects along the lines of: "would you also be able to take a look at ...".
-Typically, this request includes a content review of existing or upcoming web content.

 .. list-table:: Editing Web Content, Papers & Articles
    :widths: 25 50 25